evanx/mpush-redis/README.md

 Also, the capability to configure different Redis instances for output lists was removed.
 In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues atomically.

-Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery error."
+Moving messages to a remote Redis instance, is a different problem - namely, reliable/guaranteed delivery.
 This will be addressed in an upcoming `vpush-redis` service.
 That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

+#### vpush-redis

+The `vpush` microservice must:
+- be configured with one input and one output queue on different Redis URLs
+- retry delivery of each message indefinitely
+- process at most one message at a time, across all shared-state replica service instances

+They must be on separate Redis instances, since it would not use `multi.`

+##### lpush-redis

+As such, we might implement another service, namely `lpush,` for input and output queues that must be on the same Redis instance.
+This implementation would `multi.`

+### Multiple repos vs a unified toolkit

+It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.

+However, it this stage it's fun experimenting, and low-noise commit-logs are preferrable.

+Also the idea of "immutable microservices" appeals to me, i.e. only essential bugfixes allowed.

 ### Further plans